 You can choose how you access our thinking and experience

-We put our knowledge and experience at our clients’ disposal wherever we can.
-We have our own microsite on elexica, the firm’s award winning online legal resource, designed to allow clients to track major finance litigation throughout Europe and Asia.
-The microsite also provides access to the group’s commentary, client bulletins and presentations focused exclusively on this area.
-The group regularly provides bespoke training for clients in their own offices and has pioneered the use of telephone conference briefings to cover important market issues immediately they occur and the use of podcasts available through iTunes.
+We put our knowledge and experience at our clients’ disposal wherever we can. elexica, the firm’s award winning online legal resource, provides access to the group’s articles, commentary, client bulletins and microsites focused on this area, including a timeline which is designed to allow clients to track major finance litigation throughout Europe and Asia.
+The group regularly provides bespoke training for clients in their own offices.

 Integrated corporate crime capability

 We were the first large city firm to integrate a specialist corporate crime capability into our litigation practice which provides “sharp end” guidance and representation in relation to FCA, SFO and European criminal and regulatory prosecutions or investigations.